Keystone, Trans Mountain and Line 3 — Alberta's oil patch remains hopeful for progress on at least one stalled pipeline

 Despite progress on the federal front, TC Energy is still awaiting resolution on another court case in the Nebraska Supreme Court.
 The company says a decision is expected sometime in the second quarter.
 Two other lawsuits are pending in Montana, launched by two Native American tribes.
 Both TC Energy and the US government are seeking to have those cases dismissed.

-The $8 billion Keystone XL would add 830,000 bbl/day of crude export capacity from Alberta to the US Gulf Coast.
+The US$8 billion Keystone XL would add 830,000 bbl/day of crude export capacity from Alberta to the US Gulf Coast.

 Still waiting on a decision for Trans Mountain Expansion